 Flat $5.00 shipping // Free shipping on orders over $59

 Many goat milk soapers make claims on the internet that the pH of raw goat milk is closer to skin’s pH, therefore it is healthier for your skin than other soaps.
 While I do believe goat milk soap is better for your skin, using pH as a reason is not correct chemistry.

 Human skin produces a barrier on the skin’s surface known as the acid mantle.
-As the name suggests, this barrier is slightly acidic, and is designed to keep out bacteria, viruses, and other contaminants which can penetrate and harm the skin.
+As the name suggests, this barrier is slightly acidic and is designed to keep out bacteria, viruses, and other contaminants that can penetrate and harm the skin.

 The skin’s acid mantle has a pH normally in the range of 5-6.
-Because of this slight acidity, one of the best ways to cleanse the skin is with natural soap instead of chemical-laden skincare products.
+Despite this slight acidity, one of the best ways to cleanse the skin is with natural soap instead of chemical-laden skincare products.
 Most cold-processed, handmade soap has a pH in the range of 9-10.

 The misconceptions come into play because raw goat milk has a pH in the 6 range, whereas the pH of water is 7.
 People mistakenly believe that all soaps made with goat milk have a lower pH than all soaps made with water.
 This is simply not true.